ram1123/CMS_FulllSimulation/README.md

 3. Now run each script one by one.
 First script will give you one *.py file 2nd one should give you two *.py files and third and fourth one should give you one *.py files each.

-3. Now append the random number generator at the end of first *.py file.
+3. CMSDriver command does not add the random seed in the configuration file.
+So, need to append the random number generator at the end of first *.py file.
 So, that each time when you generate the GEN-SIM file from the gridpack it will generate independent set of events else it will just generate the same copies each time.

    patch to add random number generator: